ProvableHQ/leo/examples/battleship/README.md

 ✅ Executed 'battleship.aleo/play'
 ```

+### 10. Who Wins?
 Play continues back and forth between Player 1 and Player 2.
-When one player has a total of 14 flipped bits in their `hits_and_misses` field on their board_state.record, they have won the game.
+When one player has a total of 14 flipped bits in their `hits_and_misses` field on their board_state.record,
+they have won the game.
 </details>

-## Strategy for Creating ZK Battleship
+## ZK Battleship Privacy

-Battleship is a game where two players lay their ships into secret configurations on their respective 8x8 grids, and then take turns firing upon each other's board.
-The game ends when one player has sunk all of the other player's ships.

-How can we ensure that the ship configurations of each player remains secret, while being able to trustlessly and fairly play with their opponent?
-ZK proofs on the Aleo chain can help us lay out rigid rules that must be followed in order to prevent cheating.
+How can we ensure that the ship configurations of each player remains secret,
+while being able to trustlessly and fairly play with their opponent?
+By taking advantage of selective privacy powered by zero knowledge proofs on Aleo.

 Broadly speaking, we can follow this general strategy:
 1. Create mathematical rules for placing the ships on the board, to ensure that neither player can cheat by stacking all their ships in one place, moving them off the board, or laying them across each other.